 Chelsea and her boyfriend, Ryan Tan are currently on the Big Island of Hawaii teaching a three-week-long choir camp in Waimea.

-Chelsea is honored and excited to be featured in this month’s edition of Classical Singer Magazine.
+Chelsea was featured in the March edition of the Classical Singer Magazine.
 The article was written by Michelle Latour.
 Check it out! https://www.classicalsinger.com/magazine/article.php?id=3024

 Miss Chaves had a great time collaborating with DMA pianist Carissa Kim in her recent recital at USC.
 The recital took place on Friday, March 24, 2017 at 4pm in the Newman Recital Hall at USC in Los Angeles.
 Repertoire: Maurice Ravel’s “Cinq Mélodies Populaires Grecques” and “Deux Mélodies Hébraïques.”

 Here is a very special video compilation from a concert Miss Chaves sang in on Saturday, January, 14, 2017.
 Featuring the talented Minh Nguyen on the piano.
 This concert was sponsored by Ed and Patty Cote and was held at the Holy Family Cathedral in Orange, CA.